fttlov/JCAdvance/README.md

 0 — "steering wheel" movement to the left <br>
 2 — tilt the right side of the gamepad (R1) away from you while bringing the left side (L1) closer.
 If you hold the gamepad horizontally (which is uncomfortable), the "steering wheel" movement returns. <br>

 **For Joy-Cons** the situation is different.
 Since you hold a single Joy-Con in a free hand, you control the cursor either by twisting your wrist (faster but less precise) or by moving your entire forearm (slower but more precise).
-Two main factors negatively impact how accurately the cursor tracks your hand's actual movement vector: a) wrist rotation (clockwise/counter-clockwise, Z-axis Roll, where the SL and SR buttons point to the floor or ceiling), and b) controller orientation - horizontal, with R and ZR pointing at the screen, or vertical, with them pointing to the ceiling. <br>
+Two main factors negatively impact how accurately the cursor tracks your hand's actual movement vector: <br>
+a) wrist rotation (clockwise/counter-clockwise, Z-axis Roll, where the SL and SR buttons point to the floor or ceiling) <br>
+b) controller orientation - horizontal, with R and ZR pointing at the screen, or vertical, with them pointing to the ceiling. <br>

+Modes: <br>
 0 — Wrist rotation always affects aiming regardless of the controller's orientation.
 This means that to move the cursor perfectly horizontally to the left, you must move your wrist or entire arm to the left without twisting your hand at all. <br>
 1 — Wrist rotation does not matter (within 180 degrees, i.e. the range of rotation of the SL and SR buttons from floor to ceiling), but your grip does. <br>
 With a relatively horizontal grip (R and ZR pointing at the screen), the cursor will strictly follow your hand's movement vector - best way to use gyro aiming on the Joy-Cons.
 The downside of this mode is that with a vertical grip (R and ZR pointing at the ceiling), twisting your wrist will start controlling the cursor X-axis <br>